DV-Prof-Program/DV-LMS/README.md

 This program implements a Library Management System (LMS) designed to manage a list of patrons in a library.
 It provides a console-based menu for users to perform tasks such as adding, removing, and viewing patrons.
+Note: DV-LMS.jar opens properly when opened via command line, but does not open when directly double-clicked, despite the manifest file being formatted correctly.
+As such, a batch file (DV-LMS.bat) is included, which will open the .jar file so long as both are in the same folder.

 Features: